-Working in construction in New Zealand may be different from what you are used to.
-For example, New Zealand's building regulations and some workplace equipment may be different from your home country.
-How people communicate at work will be different too.
+Working on a New Zealand dairy farm may be different from what you are used to.
+New Zealand dairy farms may be larger and more isolated than farms in other countries.
+You will have to learn to use different farm equipment.
+How New Zealanders communicate at work will be different too.

-This guide will help you understand what it is like to work in construction in New Zealand and where to get advice and support if you need it.
+This guide will help you understand what it is like to work on a New Zealand dairy farm in New Zealand and where to get advice and support if you need it.
 It also explains some of the differences you may experience living in New Zealand.